berkeley-scf/berkeley-scf.github.io/faqs/request-file-restoration-backups.md

 ## Disaster Recovery

-The SCF backs up data off-site monthly for recovery i<span style="font-size: 12.7272720336914px; line-height: 22.0000305175781px;">n the event of a catastrophic disaster, for example, damage to Evans Hall resulting from either an earthquake, fire, or bomb.</span>
+The SCF backs up data off-site monthly for recovery in the event of a catastrophic disaster, for example, damage to Evans Hall resulting from either an earthquake, fire, or bomb.